Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 11. Click on Frequency.
 Type a value.
 The amount must be complemented with the Period unit
 12. Click on Period unit.
 Select a value from the menu
 13. Click on Period.
 Type a value

+**Example 1: a patient has to take 1 dose per day.
+Insert the following data:
+Frequency: 1; Period unit: day; Period: 1.**

+**Example 2: a patient has to take his medicine every 8 hours.
+Insert the following data:
+Frequency: 1; Period unit: hour; Period: 8.**

 <figure id="Pic 27" >
 <img src="Baseline Assessment Images/Pic 27.png" alt="Patient">